jelu/lim-plugin-zonalizer/README.md

 Indicates that the requested id was not found, see `message` for the corresponding API error.

+#### 409 CONFLICT

+Indicates that an id conflict happen when trying to create database objects, this is a temporarly error and the request can be retried.

 #### 415 UNSUPPORTED MEDIA TYPE